The Covid pandemic has drastically changed church attendance. Just when everyone felt safe going back to church, the new Delta variant appeared.

-A sad truth about many people is that when they find themselves in a challenging season of life they tend to withdraw rather than seek help.
+A sad truth about many people is that when they find themselves in a challenging season of life they tend to withdraw rather than seek help from their church community.

 This results in people disappearing.

-If a church is monitoring who is there and who is missing they can reach out to missing members and offer help and support.
+If a church is monitoring who is there, and who is missing, they can reach out to those members and offer help and support.